-Myocardial perfusion is typically evaluated as the signal enhancement seen on T1-weighted MR images obtained during the first pass of a contrast medium through the muscle tissue.
-Ideally, the image is updated once every heart beat.
+Myocardial perfusion is typically estimated from the signal enhancement seen on T1-weighted MR images that are obtained during the first pass of a contrast medium through the muscle tissue.
+Ideally, the images of all slices are updated once every heart beat.
 The contrast medium is injected intravenously, usually at a lower dose than administered for angiography.
 Ischemic areas are identified directly by a delayed inflow of contrast medium and/or a lower peak signal intensity during passage of the contrast medium.
 The differences to adjacent myocardium with normal perfusion are especially salient when viewing the images in rapid succession in the cine mode.
 In this way, it is also possible to identify disturbed perfusion confined to inner myocardial layers, which is more difficult to detect with competing diagnostic modalities.

-Imaging is performed during drug-induced stress (adenosine, dipyridamol) and breath-hold.
+Imaging is performed during drug-induced stress (adenosine, dipyridamole) and breath-hold.
 The actual scan takes less than a minute.
-Regions of reduced perfusion are differentiated into viable and nonviable areas by combining stress imaging with perfusion measurement at rest or with lateenhancement imaging (► Chapter 11.8).
+Regions of reduced perfusion can be differentiated into viable and nonviable areas by combining stress imaging with a perfusion measurement at rest and late-enhancement imaging (► Chapter 11.8).

-The most widely used techniques for myocardial perfusion imaging are fast GRE and multishot EPI in conjunction with a preparatory RF pulse.
-The preparatory pulse is either a 90° saturation pulse or a 180° inversion pulse, resulting respectively in a saturation recovery sequence or an inversion recovery sequence.
-The latter allows stronger T1 weighting while the former is more stable in that it is less sensitive to an irregular heart rate and yields more reproducible results.
-With optimal parameter settings and the options available on specific scanners, it is currently possible to acquire about four slices per heart beat or eight slices every second heartbeat.
+The most widely used techniques for myocardial perfusion imaging comprehend fast GRE or multishot EPI sequences that are preceded by a preparatory RF pulse.
+The preparatory pulse is either a 90° saturation pulse or a 180° inversion pulse, defining the sequence as a saturation recovery sequence or an inversion recovery sequence, respectively.
+The latter allows stronger T1 weighting while the former yields more stable signal intensities that are less sensitively affected by an irregular heart rate and, thus, better reproducible results.
+Depending on parameter settings and the specific options available on different scanners, it is currently possible to acquire up to about four slices per heart beat or eight slices every second heartbeat.

-For quantitative analysis, the temporal course of the contrast medium concentration in the myocardium is related to the temporal course of the concentration in the blood in the feeding arteries.
-Since the course cannot be measured directly for each voxel, an approximation is used to determine the course in the blood in the left ventricle.
-This technique of quantitative analysis is associated with a number of problems: different signal enhancement in myocardium and blood, unclear effect of water exchange through cellular and capillary walls, unknown patency of the capillary membrane for the contrast medium, signal differences due to local variations in sensitivity of the receive coil, and nonquantifiable signal enhancement resulting from respiratory motion of anatomic structures in the imaging plane.
-Various options are available to tackle these problems.
+For quantitative analysis, the temporal course of the contrast medium concentration in the myocardium needs to be put in relation to the temporal course of the concentration in the inflowing blood.
+Since the latter cannot be measured directly for each voxel, the temporal course of signal intensity in the blood in the left ventricle is typically used as an approximation of the input function for all voxels.
+The quantitative analysis is associated with a number of problems: (i) different signal enhancement in myocardium and blood due to (a) the chosen set of pulse sequence parameters, (b) different local molar relaxivities of the contrast agent, or (c) non-quantifiable in-flow effects, (ii) unclear effect of water exchange through cellular and capillary walls, (iii) unknown permeability of the capillary membrane for the contrast medium, (iv) signal differences due to local variations in sensitivity of the receive coil, and (v) an ill-defined extent of signal enhancement resulting from respiratory motion of anatomic structures through the imaging plane.
+Various options are available to tackle each of these problems.

-Despite these problems, results reported in the literature suggest that quantitative data obtained with this technique is fairly independent of the examiner and has a high diagnostic accuracy compared with different reference modalities.
+Despite the difficulties, results reported in the literature suggest that numerical parametric as well as quantitative data evaluations may be fairly independent of the examiner and reach a high diagnostic accuracy in comparison with several reference modalities.